 When a couple chooses to divorce in Idaho, they must distribute property in a fair and agreeable manner.

-Idaho is considered to be a “community property” state.
-Each spouse has separate property which consists of:
+Idaho is considered a “community property” state.
+Each spouse has separate property, which consists of:

 Property which was acquired by gift directly to a spouse either before or during the marriage; and